Opentrons/opentrons/OT2_ARCHITECTURE.md

 #### Networking

 Other computers, like your laptop, communicate with the Raspberry Pi that controls the OT2 via a network.
 When you connect your robot via USB, you are in fact connecting to the Raspberry Pi's ethernet port.
-The USB port is connected to an internal USB-to-ethernet adapter, which is in turn connected to the Pi's ethernet port.
+The USB socket on the robot is connected to an internal USB-to-ethernet adapter, which is in turn connected to the Pi's ethernet port.
 When you connect a cable to the robot's USB port, your computer recognises the device as a new network interface, which establishes a local network with the OT2.
 (You can also connect the OT2 to a wireless network with WiFi, or connect to a wired network by placing a USB-ethernet adapter in one of the Pi's USB ports).

 ### Lights, switches